Boshnik/Boilerplate/docs/docs/snippets.md

 ```
 ## Encrypt

-For string encryption with the ability to set an expiration period.
+For encrypting a string or array with the option to set an expiration date.

 ### Parameters
- - **input**  - String for encryption.
+ - **input**  - String or array for encryption.
- - **expiration** - Expiration period in seconds.
+ - **expiration** - Expiration time in seconds.

 ```php
 <?php